Skip to main content

 Time of Sale

-• Time of Sale rules should be reserved for rules that tip out roles that directly assist the tip earner, i.e., a server tipping out a bartender for drinks being made.
+• Time-of-Sale rules should be reserved for rules that tip out roles that directly assist the tip earner, i.e., a server tipping out a bartender for drinks being made.

 Daily Rules